googlearchive/web-animations-utils/README.md

 The [timeline library](timeline.js) provides a manager of many `Animation` player instances, and is useful for scheduling and scrubbing a collection of animations and related callbacks.

-It is supported natively on Chrome 39+, and requires the [web-animations](https://github.com/web-animations/web-animations-js#web-animationsminjs) polyfill on other, modern browsers.
+It is supported natively on Chrome 39+, and requires the [web-animations][js] polyfill on other, modern browsers.

 ```js
 var timeline = new AnimationUtilTimeline();